 It helps you to save time and money

-Yes it is true instead of going to the court and hiring a pricey divorce attorney, divorce mediation is able to help you save a lot in terms of time and money.
-The services of a divorce mediation are chargeable however they are quite low if you consider the expenses incurred on court fees, legal consultation and the numerous rounds you are going to make to the courtroom leaving your kids in the care of a day care and taking a leave from your workplace.
+Yes, it is true instead of going to court and hiring a pricey divorce attorney, divorce mediation can help you save a lot in terms of time and money.
+The services of divorce mediation are chargeable however they are quite low if you consider the expenses incurred on court fees, legal consultation, and the numerous rounds you are going to make to the courtroom leaving your kids in the care of daycare and taking a leave from your workplace.
 The process of divorce mediation if undergoes smoothly might get over in a few hours to one or two days depending upon the understanding and maturity of the couple.

 An alternative for litigation

 Divorce mediation is an alternative for the lawsuit you are thinking of filing against your spouse.
 A lawsuit is going to drag your household into the courtroom.
 Your kids need to be standing testimony for many things.
 There are going to be harrowing moments when you need to balance your personal, professional, and the life you are leading while fighting a lawsuit against your spouse.
 Litigation in any form takes a toll on your emotional and financial aspects.
 You can always avoid litigation via divorce mediation.

 The divorce mediator is a third party with no personal interest

 Divorce mediation involves a divorce mediator who has no personal interest in the lives and assets of the couple.
 His only motive is to have an amicable settlement of the warring couple as soon as possible since this is going to be his professional win for himself.
 In case the couple goes in for litigation after mediation it is going to be seen in bad taste for the divorce mediator.

 Mediation does not work in a few cases